mmz-srf/srf-frontend-framework/docs/colors.md

 # Colors in FEF

-There is a distinctive color palette for SRF, defined by the companies own design departement.
+There is a distinctive color palette for SRF, defined by the company's own design departement.
 It contains 10+ tints and shades of the corporate «SRF Red» and its four square color harmonies «SRF Yellow», «SRF Green», «SRF Blue» and «SRF Purple» – each being brand colors of SRF subsidiaries on their own (Yellow = Sport, Purple = Kultur, and so forth).
 The palette furthermore contains tints and shades of a «SRF Warmgrey», representing a identity-grey for SRF.
 And some neutral white, grey and black tints and shades.

 All colors used in FEF should origin from this palette *and this palette only*.